Evaniraut/AutoResponse-SIEM/README.md

 An integrated, real-time security monitoring system designed to detect, analyze, and automatically mitigate multi-stage cyber threats using an open-source security stack and machine learning risk scoring.

 ## Overview
 The Proactive Threat Detection and Security Monitoring Tool is an integrated SOC framework designed to detect, analyze, and automatically respond to multi-stage cyberattacks in real-time.
-It addresses the operational challenges of traditional SIEMs—such as isolated event analysis and manual response delays—by introducing hybrid detection that correlates related security events into a continuous, observable attack chain.
+It addresses the operational challenges of traditional SIEMs such as isolated event analysis and manual response delays by introducing hybrid detection that correlates related security events into a continuous, observable attack chain.

 ## Project Goals
 The project was developed with the following core objectives: